saramoohead/cv/README.md

 - Got mentioned in the Guardian for Apple-featured iBooks Author product: https://itunes.apple.com/gb/book/maggot-moon-multi-touch-edition/id557942824?mt=11

 ## Other skills
 I work effectively with senior management to find solutions within budget, and communicate with respect and compassion with creatives (writers, designers, illustrators).
-The editor's job is to coordinate between the business and the ideas - and I've done it successfully over 200 times.
+The editor's job is to coordinate between the business and the ideas - and I've done it successfully over 200 times, making me an ideal developer who can balance customer and business needs in the code I deliver.

 People compare editing someone's book to writing on their skin, so I'm well-versed in diplomacy, negotiation, prioritising change and searching for what people are really trying to say.
-I love to combine seemingly unrelated ideas into something new, and two such creations have generated revenue of over £1 million.
+Editing also requires outrageous attention to detail and picking through lines and lines of text - just like code.
+I love to combine seemingly unrelated ideas into something new - two such creations have generated revenue of over £1 million.

-I've also been responsible for input and output of large data systems, producing endless standardised and customised reports.
+I've also been responsible for input and output of large data systems, producing endless standardised and customised reports, giving me an appreciation for the challenges of scaling code.

 ## Education
 - *Selected as Alumni helper* **Makers Academy** (June 2015)